tradle/lambda-plugins/README.md

 ## Usage with serverless

 In this example we load the plugins from the envionment variable `PLUGINS` defined in the lambda settings.
-You can also load the definitions from DynamoDB/S3/etc.
+In your project you can load definitions from DynamoDB/S3/etc.

 ```js
 import { loadPlugins } from '@tradle/lambda-plugins'